Partick station

 Statue of Bud Neill's G.I.
 Bride character (and baby Ned) from his Lobey Dosser cartoon series, erected in Partick station in 2011 to commemorate her determined efforts to thumb a lift from the fictional Calton Creek in Arizona back to Partick.

-Partick (Partaig) is combined National Rail and Glasgow Subway station in the Partick area of Glasgow, Scotland.
+Partick Station (Partaig) is a combined National Rail and Glasgow Subway station in the Partick area of Glasgow, Scotland.
 Along with the adjacent bus station, it forms one of the main transport hubs in Glasgow.
 As of 2022, it was the fifth-busiest station in Scotland, but was overtaken in 2023.
 The station is served by Glasgow Subway and ScotRail services and was one of the first to receive bilingual English and Gaelic signs, due to the significant Gaelic-speaking population in the surrounding Partick area.